appliedblockchain/bapp_models/Readme.md

 ETH.set "foo", "baz"  #=> true
 ETH["foo"] = "baz"
 ```

-For now there are only two main ETH APIs but more will come.

 Remember that if you need to call Ethereum contract methods directly you can use the RPC api straight away - take a look here for more infos: https://github.com/appliedblockchain/ethereum